johanneskasser/hdsemg-pipe/README.md

 ## 🔍 Overview

-The Masterwindow is a central application within the [HDsEMG pipeline](https://github.com/haripen/Neuromechanics_FHCW), designed to streamline and partially automate the following stages:
+The hdsemg-pipe is a central application within the hdsemg-toolbox, designed to streamline and partially automate the following stages:

 - HDsEMG data loading and management
 - Grid association and virtual grid construction